EightShapes/esds-build/README.md

   `gulp`

 # Updating
-To update to the latest version of `eightshapes-build-tools` run:
+To update to the latest version of `esds-build` run:
-`npm update @eightshapes/eightshapes-build-tools --save` from the root of your project.
+`npm update esds-build --save` from the root of your project.

 # Helpers
 ## Generate top level directories